wiseman-timelord/Auto-LinesStatsEtc-ML/README.md

 # Auto-LinesStatsEtc-ML
-Status: Alpha - Its not complete/working yet.
-(See development section, look at images).
+Status: Alpha - Its not complete/working yet. (look at images, then see development section, if interested).

 ### Description:
 A MetaTrader 5 custom indicator designed for assisting manual trading on Gold pairs (e.g., XAUUSD).